zuandabaransyahputra/wedevx-zuanda/README.md

 - ✅ Form validation using Zod for strong type inference
 - ✅ Modular file structure with reusable components
 - ✅ Simple, clean, and maintainable codebase

+## 🔐 Authentication & Middleware

+- I implemented **middleware** to restrict access:

+  - Users who are **not logged in cannot access** the `/admin` pages.
+  - Users who are **already logged in cannot access** the `/login` and `/register` pages.

+- For mock authentication:

+  - I used a simple **constant array** of users **without any additional libraries**.
+  - The get, create, and update data processes are handled via **Next.js API routes**.

+- With this setup, although data persistence is not implemented, the entire application flow **mimics a real-world app**.
+The only limitation is:
+  - On page refresh, data resets to initial state since there is no persistent storage like a database yet.